-Translated IP Specify the translated IP address for the rule.
-The translated IP address cannot be the broadcast address, network address or IP address of the interface.
+Translated IP Specify the public IP address for the rule.
+The translated IP address cannot be the broadcast address and the IP address of the WAN interface.
 DMZ Forwarding Check the box to enable DMZ Forwarding.
 The packets transmitted to the translated IP address will be forwarded to the host of original IP address if DMZ Forwarding is enabled.
-Description Give a description for the rule entry to facilitate your management.
+Description (Optional) Enter a brief description for the rule to facilitate your management.
 Status Check the box to enable the rule.
-2) ( Click OK .
-Note: One-to-One NAT Ttakes effect only when the connection type of WAN is Static IP.
+Click OK .

+One-to-One NAT takes effect only when the connection type of WAN is Static IP.